 In situations with no restaurants where pilgrims can eat dinner and breakfast individually, arrangements might be available for parishes to provide meals, or pilgrims would be expected to contribute to a communal meal.
 In general, lunches are prepared in advance and eaten on the trail.
 There are many days without midday opportunities to purchase food.

-Information about each day’s destination and route can be viewed in the interactive map at the top of this page as well as the summary chart at the top this section.
+Information about each day’s destination and route can be viewed in the interactive map as well as the summary chart above.

 Our Spring 2018 Pilgrimage was a huge success.
 View photos of our journey here and here on the Society of the Sacred Heart Facebook page as well as read the articles published about the journey at the end of this web page.